stbnrivas/dataModels/specs/Device/DeviceModel/doc/spec.md

 ## Description

 This entity captures the static properties of a Device.

 ## Data Model

+The data model is defined as shown below:

 + `id` : Unique identifier.

 + `type` : Entity type.
 It must be equal to `DeviceModel`.

 + `category` : Device's category(ies).
     + Attribute type: List of [Text](https://schema.org/Text)
     + Allowed values, one of the following or any other meaningful to the application:
         + `sensor` : A device that detects and responds to events or changes in the physical environment such as light, motion, or temperature changes.
            [https://w3id.org/saref#Sensor](https://w3id.org/saref#Sensor).
         + `actuator` : A device responsible for moving or controlling a mechanism or system.
            [https://w3id.org/saref#Actuator](https://w3id.org/saref#Actuator).